Updated on November 3, 2022

 • Crizal Rock.
 Uses High Resistance Technology to reduce scratches and smudges from dust and water

 • Crizal Easy Pro.
-Is designed to be smudge resistant and stay clean longer
+It is designed to be smudge resistant and stay clean longer

 • Crizal Easy.
 Ideal for smudge, glare, and scratch resistance